-Investment advisory fees, which are based on the amount and composition of AUM in our Funds and separate accounts, represent our largest source of revenues.
+Investment advisory fees, which are based on the amount and composition of AUM in our Funds represent our largest source of revenues.
 In addition to the general level and trends of the stock market, growth in revenues depends on good investment performance, which influences the value of existing AUM as well as contributes to higher investment and lower redemption rates and facilitates the ability to attract additional investors while maintaining current fee levels.
 Growth in AUM is also dependent on being able to access various distribution channels, which is usually based on several factors, including performance and service.
-Historically, we have depended primarily on direct distribution of our products and services but since 1995 have participated in third-party distribution programs, including NTF Programs.
+Historically, we have depended primarily on direct distribution of our products and services but since 1995 have participated in Third-Party Distribution Programs, including NTF Programs.
 A majority of our cash inflows to mutual fund products have come through these channels since 1998.
 The effects of this on our future financial results cannot be determined at this time but could be material.

 Advisory fees from the open-end mutual funds are computed daily based on average net assets.
-Advisory fees from separate account clients are generally computed quarterly based on account values as of the end of the preceding quarter.
 These revenues are highly correlated to the stock market and can vary in direct proportion to movements in the stock market and the level of sales compared with redemptions, financial market conditions and the fee structure for AUM.
 Revenues derived from the equity-oriented portfolios generally have higher management fee rates than fixed income portfolios.